teodororicciardello/kubernetes-the-hard-way/docs/01-prerequisites.md

 ## Amazon Web Services

-This tutorial leverages the [Amazon Web Services (AWS)](https://aws.amazon.com/) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.
+This tutorial leverages [Amazon Web Services (AWS)](https://aws.amazon.com/) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.

 > The compute resources required for this tutorial exceed the AWS free tier.